 Our clients ask us all the time: What can you do to improve my smile?

 Well, a lot of things, actually!
-With cosmetic dentistry, we can make your smile whiter, straighter, and stronger.
+With cosmetic dentistry in Kirkland, we can make your smile whiter, straighter, and stronger.

 A Whiter Smile

 Your teeth become less white over time as every sip you take of coffee, tea, red wine, or any other staining beverage has a discoloring effect on your teeth.

 To make your teeth white again, you could go to the grocery store and pick up an over-the-counter bleaching solution.
 But professional bleaching sessions are much stronger than using over-the-counter products.
 Going to the dentist is the only option for making your teeth as white as possible.